drcereceres/UpStream/src/readme.txt

 = [1.13.7] - @todo =

+Removed:
+* Remove notice about recent changes made on Clients
+* Remove deprecated code

 Fixed:
 * Fixed some Comments tabs not working on admin
 * Fixed some potential PHP errors and warnings

-Removed:
-* Remove notice about recent changes made on Clients

 = [1.13.6] - 2018-01-15 =